jackzhang220/tft-display-site/content/posts/tn-vs-ip-vs-va.md

 For embedded system developers and industrial display engineers, IPS and VA panels often deliver the best balance between performance and visual quality—especially when paired with optimized panel configuration like those shared in the [Rocktech TFT Display GitHub repository](https://github.com/Kevin109/rocktech-tft-display-configs).

 ---

-> *Interested in exploring custom TFT LCD configurations?
-Follow our updates and tools at [tft-display.net](https://tft-display.net/).*